uphere-co/compute-pipeline/temporal/README.md

 # temponym extraction viewer

-This program takes a directory as an input parameter and annotate temporal expressions in all the text files with extension `.maintext`.
+The program `sutime` takes a directory as an input parameter and annotate temporal expressions in all the text files with extension `.maintext`.

 Build